rticommunity/openssl-cng-engine/docs/rst/building/toolchains.rst

 GoogleTest components
 ---------------------

 The CNG Engine functional tests leverage `the GoogleTest C++ test framework <https://github.com/google/googletest>`_, currently version ``1.8.1.3``.
 This dependency is captured in the Visual Studio project files as well as the NuGet configuration.
 For the best IDE experience, please make sure to select the GoogleTest components as part of Visual Studio during the installation process.
-A dependency on `the GoogleTestAdapter <https://github.com/csoltenborn/GoogleTestAdapter>`_ (GTA) ``0.18.0`` is confgured as well.
+A dependency on `the GoogleTestAdapter <https://github.com/csoltenborn/GoogleTestAdapter>`_ (GTA) ``0.18.0`` is configured as well.

 NuGet